 Tip #3: El Popo

-The sizzling dishes of Fajitas El Popo, Enchiladas rojas, Burritos and Chili con carne are the most beloved Mexican meals.
+The sizzling dishes of fajitas, enchiladas rojas, burritos, and chili con carne are the most beloved Mexican meals.
 Spice levels can be chosen for every meal.
-An extensive list of cocktails make an evening at El Popo unforgettable.
+An extensive list of cocktails makes an evening at El Popo unforgettable.

 - Daily: 12 pm – 11 pm